 Social icons will be displayed on the site header for the following sites/services, if not left blank.
 The option Enable Social Links need to be checked.

-Behance, Dribbble, Facebook, Flickr, Google+, Instagram, LastFM, LinkedIn, MySpace, Picasa, Pinterest, SoundCloud, Twitter, Vimeo, YouTube, and deviantART.
+Behance, Blogger, Dribbble, Facebook, Flickr, Google+, deviantART, Instagram, LastFM, LinkedIn, MySpace, Picasa, Pinterest, Quora, SoundCloud, Twitter, Vimeo, YouTube and 500px.

 |Google Analytics ID||The tracking code for your Google Analytics account.|